kristenjin811/Carcar/README.md

 ```

 ## Design
+"Sales", "Services", and "Inventory" are each in their own separate microservices.

+# API Endpoints
 ## Service microservice

-Explain your models and integration with the inventory
-microservice, here.
+The service microservice has three models:
+- AutomobileVO:
+This is a value object which polls VIN from the Automobile model in the Inventory microservice.
+It is used to evaluate if a specific vehicle get VIP treatment at CarCar.

+- Technician:
+This is a simple model that contains the name and employee number of a techinician.
+An Employee number is unique to each technician.
+User can create a new technician on the webpage with just a name.

+- ServiceAppoinment:
+This is a model contains VIN, customer name, scheduled time, reason for visit, and technician(a foreign key) for an appointment.
+This model also indicates whether an appointment is finished, and whether the vehicle gets VIP treatment with two boolean properties named 'finsihed' and 'VIP_treatment".

+The service poller:
+- a poller to use to integrate with Inventory, specifically the Automobile modle

 ## Sales microservice
 The sales microservice uses the RESTful API to handle automobile service appointments.

-The service microservice uses three models:
-- AutomobileVO - a value object representing an individual automobile
-- Technician
-- ServiceAppoinment

-The service poller:
-- a poller to use to integrate with Inventory, specifically the Automobile modle